 So why aren’t we sharing our stuff?

-Having worked with and as a member of Open Shed, I find when you broach the idea of using collaborative consumption, you get the same sorts of objections over and over again.
+Having worked with and as a member of Open Shed and other businesses in the collaborative consumption scene, I find when you broach the idea of using collaborative consumption, you get the same sorts of objections over and over again.
 Valid, sure, and like anything in life if someone is dead against the idea, you shouldn’t really take the approach of beating up the person objecting with your justifications.